 Push yourself way beyond lollipop sticks to make those candy apples more fun and festive than ever.

 So there I was at the grocery store buying supplies for a full day of candy-apple making.
-I was planning to test a bunch of candy apple recipes and test out some store-bought candy apple kits (here’s the test of the powdered candy apple coating and here’s a test of store-bought caramel apple kits) The grocery store had everything I needed.
+I was planning to test a bunch of candy apple recipes and test out some store-bought candy apple kits (here’s a test of store-bought caramel apple kits too) The grocery store had everything I needed.
 Except popsicle or lollipop sticks.

 I asked one of the employees and he told me that they only carry them in the summer when people are making popsicles.
 Say what?
 I live in Florida.
 We make popsicles all year long!
 But whatever.
 No popsicle sticks to be found.
 I therefore had to get creative (or drive further to the craft store.
 Creativity won out).